Elmina Castle: West African slave trade

 From the outset, the Portuguese authorities determined that São Jorge da Mina would not engage directly in the slave trade, as they did not wish to disrupt the gold mining and trade routes of its hinterland with the wars necessary to capture free people and enslave them.
-Instead, the Portuguese had captives shipped to São Jorge da Mina from elsewhere, notably the Slave Coast (Benin) and São Tomé.
-São Jorge da Mina served as a transshipment entrepôt.
+Instead, the Portuguese traded captives with several states/tribes, notably those of the Slave Coast (Benin) and São Tomé.
+This way, São Jorge da Mina served as a transshipment entrepôt.

-By the seventeenth century, most trade in West Africa concentrated on the sale of slaves.
+By the seventeenth century, most trade in West Africa concentrated on the sale of captives.
 São Jorge da Mina played a significant part in the West African slave trade.
 The castle acted as a depot where enslaved Africans were brought in from different Kingdoms in West Africa.
-The Africans, often captured in the African interior by the slave-catchers of coastal peoples, were sold to Portuguese and later to Dutch traders in exchange for goods such as textiles and horses.
+The Africans, often captured in the African interior by the slave-catchers of coastal peoples, were sold to Portuguese, and later to Dutch traders in exchange for goods such as textiles and horses.

 In 1596, the Dutch made a first unsuccessful attempt at capturing the castle, succeeded by a successful one in 1637, after which it was made the capital of the Dutch Gold Coast.
-During the period of Dutch control a new, smaller fortress was built on a nearby hill to protect St. George's Castle from inland attacks; this fort was called Fort Coenraadsburg.
+During the period of Dutch control a new, smaller fortress was built on a nearby hill to protect St. George's Castle from inland attacks.
+This fort was called Fort Coenraadsburg.
 The Dutch continued the triangular Atlantic slave route until 1814, when they abolished the slave trade, pursuant to the Anglo-Dutch Slave Trade Treaty.

 In 1872, the British took over the Dutch territory and the fort pursuant to the Anglo-Dutch Sumatra treaties of 1871.

 Renovation

 The castle was extensively restored by the Ghanaian government in the 1990s.
 Renovation of the castle continues.
 Today, Elmina's economy is sustained by tourism and fishing.
-Elmina Castle is preserved as a Ghanaian national museum and the monument was designated as a World Heritage Monument under UNESCO in 1979.
-It is a place of pilgrimage for many African Americans seeking to connect with their long-lost heritage.
-Renovating the bridge leading into the castle was one of the highest priority tasks in the project.
-As of August 2006, the bridge renovation has been completed and construction on the upper terraces continues.
+Elmina Castle is preserved as a Ghanaian national museum.
+The monument was designated as a World Heritage Monument under UNESCO in 1979.
+It is a place of pilgrimage for many African Americans seeking to connect with their heritage.